electronicarts/fonttik/README.md

 `>TinEyeApp.exe ./resources/bf2042/chat_window_closed.png`

 TinEye would proceed to analyze the file 'chat_window_closed.png' with the configuration you specified beforehand.
 The filepath can be relative to where you are executing TinEye or absolute (for example an absolute path pointing to your documents would be C:\Users\[YourUserName]\Documents)

+While TinEye is analyzing an image it outputs the results it finds while operating through the console.
+If any text box doesn't pass the size or contrast checks it is notified and its position and detected values are output.
+At the end of the analysis an overall pass or fail result is decided for both size and contrast checks.
+These results are also written to a log file at the end.

+For a more human-friendly output, TinEye also outputs two images (one for contrast and another for size checks with all of the text boxes detected overlaid.
+These text boxes will be red if they fail or green if they pass by default.
+If the user has decided they want to use recommended values for checks, textboxes will be orange if they pass the minimum requirement but don't meet the recommended criteria.
+The colors can be customised by changing TextboxOutlineColors in the configuration file.

+If you have activated the printValuesOnResults option in the configuration, you'll see the detected value for each check next to its corresponding text box in the image.

+Results will be saved depending on the appsetting options enabled (explained in Configuration) and will be stored in the same location as the media analysed.

 ### Optional arguments